-Trail goers may think they're miles from civilization along some parts of the Fred Marquis Pinellas Trail, located in Pinellas County Florida.
+Trail goers may think they are miles from civilization along some parts of the Fred Marquis Pinellas Trail, located in Pinellas County Florida.
 Travel through deep glades of live oaks, trailing Spanish moss, and tidal streams teeming with wildlife.
 The Trail also leads to a number of County, City, and State parks along its route.
-Currently the trail is 47 miles in length.
+Currently the trail is nearly 60 miles in length.
 Trail Guide

 The purpose of The Friends of The Pinellas Trail group is to share our fun experiences, advocacy for trail history, and information about the Pinellas Trail.
 Members are encouraged to ask questions, post lots of cool old and current photos on our Facebook page, and share their enjoyment and experiences about the Pinellas Trail.